Children’s critical illness benefit

 You pay monthly premiums for a set amount of time.
 After a successful claim, you'll receive a payout to help you cope financially, while you focus on your treatment.
 The policy only pays the full cover amount once and ends after that.
 It has no cash‐in value at any time.

 Critical illness policies don't cover every condition or injury, so always check what is and isn’t covered in the policy documents before you buy.
-We cover 52 conditions, which you’ll find in our policy conditions (PDF 203 KB).
+Most critical illness policies have a survival period after the diagnosis, this is usually 10 to 14 days dependent on the product.
+Our Critical Illness Plan covers 52 conditions, this product does not pay out on death.
+For more information, please see policy conditions (PDF 203 KB).

 If you’re thinking of taking out critical illness cover with us, you'll automatically get children’s critical illness benefit included as standard.